ssenmosip/mosip-temp-documentation/Device-Integration-Specifications.md

 Interface approach has been taken to implement the integration with external devices.
 The interface should have the required method to communicate with the external devices.
 An Abstract class has been defined to implement the common functionality and it should be extended by Vendor specific implementation class.
-The device vendor's specific implementation class should implement the required methods using provided libraries.
+The device vendor's specific implementation class should extend the Abstract class and implement the required methods using available libraries.

 ## Devices:
 1. Scanner